 - The German MP38 submachine gun (often incorrectly called the "Schmeisser" — it was actually an Erma product) originally was prone to accidental discharges if it was dropped or bumped on its rear end, such as when the soldier carrying it hit the butt on the ground when jumping down from the back of a truck.
 The bolt would "bounce" back against the recoil spring (compressing the spring), and then forward under spring pressure, chambering and firing the top round in the magazine.
 A "quick fix" was a leather strap that looped over the bolt handle to secure the bolt in the forward (uncocked) position.
 The later MP40 version (the one that accounted for most of WW II production) had a safety notch to turn the bolt handle up into to lock it in place, to prevent this from happening.

-- The standard Japanese issue pistol (replacing the Nambu Type 14) was notorious for firing if touched wrong (exposed sear).
+- The Nambu Type 94 Japanese issue pistol was notorious for firing if touched wrong (exposed sear).
 Japanese officers purchased their own guns, quite a few did not buy nativenote .
 Japanese NCOs, on the other hand, had their pistols issued to them by the military.

-- This was actually the Nambu Type 94 (1934) automatic pistol, that was only a substitute standard pistol taken into military service due to shortages of the standard Type Taisho 14 8mm automatic pistol, which replaced the older "Papa Nambu" in the 1920s.
+- It was only a substitute standard pistol taken into military service due to shortages of the standard Type Taisho 14 8mm automatic pistol, which replaced the older "Papa Nambu" in the 1920s.
 The Type 94 was apparently originally designed as an export item for commercial sale overseas; one can only assume that the designers anticipated selling them to fairly gullible customers.
 While there's no known instances of a Type 94 going off while the safety is engaged, it was probably a good idea to carry without a round in the chamber, just in case.
 The standard Type Taisho 14 pistol was perfectly safe (though rather underpowered compared to most other combat handguns of World War II, much like the rest of Japan's arsenal at that time) — as long as you remembered not to leave the locking piece out of the mechanism after field-stripping and reassembling it.
 It would fire without the locking block, exactly once; the result would be the bolt immovably jammed in the full-recoil position (not very useful in a firefight).
 For cultural reasons, Japanese officers tended to charge with a sword in hand anyway.

 - The Japanese had also experimented with making a 7.7mm copy of the American M1 Garand, the Type 5.
 It ultimately ended production at about 250 units, none of them seeing service outside the Battlefield series and most of them not even being assembled, due to frequent jamming.
 Given the abysmal condition of Japanese industry in 1945, and the fact that the war ended before they had any real chance to work out the bugs in the design, this isn't surprising.